speechly/api/python/README.md

     pip install speechly-api

+Note that the minimum python version support is 3.6.

 ## Using Python Stubs

 The stubs are generated for the default `grpcio` python package, and the examples are using `asyncio`.